125 Famous Landmarks in the World

 - Table Mountain, Cape Town, South Africa

 - Petra, Wadi Musa, Jordan

 - Chapel Bridge, Lucerne, Switzerland

 Using the map below of landmarks, you can explore all the landmarks.

 This famous landmark in the world is a must-visit on any trip to the west coast of the US.
 The Golden Gate Bridge is a large red suspension bridge synonymous with San Francisco in California.

-The bridge stretches 4,200 feet and is as tall as a 65-storey building.
+The bridge stretches 4,200 feet and is as tall as a 65-story building.
 Having been completed in 1937, today, the bridge receives an average of ten million visitors each year.

-After taking some incredible photographs of this iconic bridge, visitors can also bike or walk across it and take in the stunning views of San Francisco Bay and its surroundings.
+After taking some incredible photographs of this iconic landmark in San Francisco, visitors can also bike or walk across it and take in the stunning views of San Francisco Bay and its surroundings.
 Make sure to include this bridge on your San Fransisco itinerary!